premkumar2017/Intro-Devops/Advance-networking.md

 ✅ **Most modern browsers and web servers support HTTP/2.**
 ✅ **Major sites like Google, Facebook, and YouTube already use HTTP/2.**

-Would you like a deep dive into **HTTP/3**, which improves even further with QUIC? 😊